ethereum/consensus-specs/specs/merge/beacon-chain.md

 *Note*: `ApplicationState` class is an abstract class representing ethereum application state.

 Let `get_application_state(application_state_root: Bytes32) -> ApplicationState`  be the function that given the root hash returns a copy of ethereum application state.
-The body of the function is implementation dependant.
+The body of the function is implementation dependent.

 ##### `application_state_transition`